 Yet, while this agricultural importance has lessened in recent years, Shavuot and Pentecost remain significant for all who believe in the God of Abraham, Isaac, and Jacob.

 Falling precisely seven weeks after Passover, Shavuot is celebrated each year, beginning at nightfall on the fifth day of the Hebrew month of Sivan—usually between May 15 and June 14 on the Gregorian calendar.

 Yet, what is the significance of Shavuot and Pentecost, and what does God’s Word say about them?

 God Implemented Shavuot as an Annual Feast

-First is the fact that God chose to implement Shavuot as one of three annual feast days.
-The first mention of this is found in Exodus 23, where God gives various commandments and holidays to Moses for God’s people to observe—Shavuot, the Feast of Harvest, among them.
+First, God chose to implement Shavuot as one of three annual feast days.
+This is first mentioned in Exodus 23 when God gives various commandments and holidays to Moses for God’s people to observe—Shavuot, the Feast of Harvest, among them.

 “Three times in the year all your men shall appear before the Lord, the Lord God of Israel.
 For I will cast out the nations before you and enlarge your borders; neither will any man covet your land when you go up to appear before the Lord your God three times in the year.”—Exodus 34:22-24

 This command to observe Shavuot is found in Exodus 23 and 34 and many other times throughout the Old and New Testaments.
 Some today claim that Shavuot was not laid down by God, yet Jesus—the Perfect One who promised to send a Helper—chose Shavuot, the Day of Pentecost, as the day to send His Holy Spirit, the Helper!